Greyhawk: Early development

-In addition to historically-based medieval wargaming, both Gygax and Arneson were enthusiasts of adding fantasy elements to their games.Gygax: "The reception of fantasy elements in the medieval tabletop wargame was incredibly enthusiastic by about 90% of the old group.
-Lee Tucker dismissed it, and me.
-Mike Reese and Jeff Perren were not captivated by giants hurling boulders and dragons breathing fire and lightning bolts, nor did wizards with spells, heroes and superheroes with magic armor and swords prove compelling to them."
+In addition to historically-based medieval wargaming, both Gygax and Arneson were enthusiasts of adding fantasy elements to their games.
 To this end, Gygax created a fantasy supplement for the Chainmail ruleset for medieval miniatures that he was co-writing with Jeff Perren.
 Released in the late spring of 1971, this booklet included rules for fantasy monsters, wizards and magical weapons.

 Around the same time, in Minneapolis–St. Paul, Dave Arneson, impressed by the "Braunstein" role-playing games of fellow wargamer David Wesely, developed the Barony of Blackmoor as a setting for Braunstein style games.
 Arneson based his game around the village, castle and dungeons of Blackmoor.
 The castle itself was represented on the table by an actual plastic kit model of a medieval castle.
 Arneson informed the players that instead of controlling regiments, they would each take one individual character into the castle of the Barony of Blackmoor to explore its dangerous dungeons.
 Arneson drew from numerous sources but quickly incorporated the fantasy supplement of Chainmail into his games.

 After about a year and half of play, Arneson (Blackmoor) and fellow gamer David Megarry (Dungeon! boardgame) traveled to Lake Geneva in November or December 1972 to pitch their respective games to Gygax, who at that time was a representative of the Guidon Games company.
-Gygax was immediately intrigued by the concept of individual characters exploring a dungeon setting.Gygax: "Dave was running a man-to-man (1 figure = one person) Chainmail fantasy campaign around then, and he... came down from the Twin Cities to see us, the gaming group, in Lake Geneva in the late autumn of 1972.
-Arneson brought some of his campaign material with him..."
+Gygax was immediately intrigued by the concept of individual characters exploring a dungeon setting.
 He and Arneson agreed to co-develop a set of rules, and Gygax quickly developed a castle and dungeon of his own, "Castle Greyhawk", set within his portion of the Great Kingdom map.
-Castle Greyhawk is sometimes considered the first dungeon in Dungeons & Dragons, and pioneered the roots of the mega-dungeon format of gaming.
+Castle Greyhawk is sometimes considered the first dungeon in Dungeons & Dragons and pioneered the roots of the mega-dungeon format of gaming.